Noah670/-Celebrity-CopyPasta/README.md

 # Celeberity CopyPasta
-# Create your own CopyPasta meme with this generator
+# Create your own  Celebrity CopyPasta meme with this generator

 ## Usage
+Choose a Celebrity.
+A random location.
+An adjective.
+A weapon.
+Have fun.

 ## Sample Output using Ryan Gosling as a Celebrity